 In terms of price, the XT3 sled without the monitor is the same price as the M1.
 If you add the monitor to the XT3, it becomes more expensive by about $110.
 This doesn’t include sales, which Get RX’d commonly offers.
 For instance, right now the standard XT3 is $60 less than the M1 and with the monitor, it’s $30 more expensive.

 Ultimately, the XT3 has more features, performance tracking, and a more rugged frame than the M1.
-The M1, on the other hand, offers higher top-end resistance, and it stays more grounded on front-pulling movements.
-If max resistance is what you're after and you want to perform more explosive pulls, the M1 will likely appeal more to you.
+The M1, on the other hand, stays more grounded on front-pulling movements.
+If you plan to perform a lot of explosive pulls, the M1 will likely appeal more to you.
 Otherwise, I think the XT3 is the better choice.

 Xebex XT3 Sled vs. Armored Fit XPO Trainer 2